 Link to the source code

-Reference implementation of a full addExchangeSchema setup using CCXT and Binance spot.
+Reference implementation of a full addExchangeSchema setup using CCXT and Binance spot, with integrated volatility forecasting, volume anomaly, pump detection

 Demonstrates how to wire a real exchange into backtest-kit for:

-fetchOHLCV mapped to backtest-kit candle formatroundTicksroundTicksfetchOrderBook (backtest mode throws)publicGetAggTradessingleshotdemo/exchange/
+garchvolume-anomalypump-anomalyfetchOHLCV mapped to backtest-kit candle formatroundTicksroundTicksfetchOrderBook (backtest mode throws)publicGetAggTradessingleshotgetCandles adapter over the same exchange schemademo/ccxt/

 ├── src/

-│ └── index.mjs # Exchange schema registration and smoke test
+│ └── index.mjs # Exchange schema, volatility forecast, volume anomaly, pump detection, smoke tests

 ├── package.json # Dependencies and scripts